davidaq/ccplus/README.md

 CCPlus
 ======

-This is a video render/preview engine targeting to support android, ios and *nixsystems.
+This is a video render/preview engine targeting to support android, ios and *nix systems.